Olé it's fiesta party time and that means it's time for some Mexican fiesta party games and activities!

 Mexicans love flowers and what a better way to start off than by making fiesta flower garlands to hang round the room.

 In advance cut out circles or squares of colored tissue paper.
 Give each child 2-3 pieces of paper that they place one on top of the other.
 Carefully pinch the layers in one go in the center and secure with a twist tie.
 Then open out the different layers to reveal a beautiful multicolored flower.

 Learn some Mexican Dance moves

-A Fiesta party is all about music and dance so teach the kids how to do the Mexican hat dance or the Macarena dance.
+A Mexican Fiesta is all about music and dance so teach the kids how to do the Mexican hat dance or the Macarena dance.

 A pinata is the ultimate when playing Mexican fiesta party games.
 Having a pinata is something the kids will have a lot of fun with.
 Especially when they finally break it open and get to eat all the treats that explode from it.
 If you think the kids are going to have to many sweets, you can always fill it with small toys that match the theme.